microsoft/rushstack-websites/websites/rushjs.io/README.md

 ```
 export GIT_USER=<Your GitHub username>

-# If you use SSH instead of HTTPS authentication, specify this also
+# (Optional) Specify this if you use SSH instead of HTTPS authentication
+export USE_SSH=true

+# Specify the deployment target
+export TARGET=prod

-export USE_SSH=true rushx deploy
+rushx deploy
 ```

 (Typically, this deployment will happen in a CI/CD pipeline, which will have the credentials